Seafood Fried Rice (Nasi Goreng Seafood)

 Nasi Goreng (pronounced as naa – see – go – rang) has officially been acknowledged as one of Indonesia’s 5 national dishes besides Soto, Rendang, Sate, and Gado-Gado.

-The dish – which literally means fried rice – is actually an influence of Chinese Indonesians.
-As we know, fried rice is quite big among the Chinese cuisines.
+The dish – which means fried rice – is an influence of Chinese Indonesians.
+As we know, fried rice is quite a big part of Chinese cuisine.

 Likewise, the dish has become very popular throughout the Indonesian archipelago; wherever you go, you will always come across the local version of Nasi Goreng.